Jason White (Canadian racing driver)

 Jason M. White (born May 3, 1973) is a Canadian professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Reaume Brothers Racing and part-time in the ARCA Menards Series, driving the No. 9 Ford Fusion for Fast Track Racing.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 2 Ford F-150 for Team Reaume.

 Racing career

 Early career

-In the early portions of White's career, he raced super modified, mini-sprint and street stock cars on the United States and Canadian west coasts.
+In the early portions of White's career, he raced super modified, mini-sprint, and street stock cars on the United States and Canadian West Coasts.

 CASCAR West Series

 White raced for three years in the series from 2004 to 2006, with a career-best finish of sixth in 2005.

 Pinty's Series

 Since 2005, White has been racing in the Pinty's Series every year, driving the No. 21 Powder Ventures Excavating Dodge owned by his wife, Melissa McKenzie.
 In the 2019 season, he became the first driver from western Canada to reach 100 starts in the series.

 Craftsman Truck Series

 White made his Truck Series debut in 2018, driving the No. 33 Chevrolet Silverado for Reaume Brothers Racing.
 He started 27th and finished 23rd, two laps down.
 In 2019, White returned to RBR in an attempt to make the Daytona race, but failed to qualify.
 He made a second attempt at Daytona with RBR in 2020 and collected his first top-ten finish.
-White would return to RBR for the season-opener at Daytona again in 2021 as well as the following week's race at the Daytona Road Course.
+White would return to RBR for the season-opener at Daytona again in 2021, as well as the following week's race at the Daytona Road Course.
 In both races, he drove the No. 33 truck.
 White would race the season-opener at Daytona again in 2022 for RBR with a twentieth place finish.
 White would fail to qualify at Talladega later that season.
-White would again return to RBR to drive the No. 34 truck at Daytona in 2023, resulting in a 21st place finish.
+White would again return to RBR to drive the No. 34 truck at Daytona in 2023, resulting in a 21st-place finish.